cbalona/modern-actuary/static/content/journal/ppp-3-formatting/index.md

 Looks just like the first improved example!
 And all I had to do was run `uvx ruff format filename.py`.
 No thinking, no debating, no arguing.
 Just let the tool do its thing.

+> [!NOTE]
-> Side note: `uvx` is a command line tool that comes with `uv`, the Python package and project manager we discussed in [PPP-2: Project Management](./ppp-2-dependency-management).
+> `uvx` is a command line tool that comes with `uv`, the Python package and project manager we discussed in [PPP-2: Project Management](./ppp-2-dependency-management).
 It makes it dead easy to run tools like `ruff` without having to install them globally or manage virtual environments.
 If you haven't checked out `uv` yet, I highly recommend you do so.

 ## The benefits are more than just looks